James Patterson accuses New York Times of ‘cooking the books’ over bestseller list

 Prolific author claims his latest book ‘Walk the Blue Line’ has outsold numerous titles ranking in the top 15

-The 76-year-old claims that his latest offering Walk the Blue Line had outsold “all but three” of the books in the Times’ top 15 ranking according to other data providers.
+The US author claimed that his latest offering Walk the Blue Line had outsold “all but three” of the books in the Times’ top 15 ranking according to other data providers.

-“I understand you responded to a recent query from my publisher regarding a book containing what I believe to be important and illuminating first-hand stories by American police – by saying that you don’t just pay attention to ‘raw’ sales,” Patterson wrote in the letter posted on Twitter.
+“I understand you responded to a recent query from my publisher regarding a book containing what I believe to be important and illuminating first-hand stories by American police – by saying that you don’t just pay attention to ‘raw’ sales,” the 76-year-old wrote in the letter posted on Twitter.

 “I guess that means you favour the cooked variety,” he wrote, adding: “As the nation’s bookstores and our publishing houses have known for years and can prove – your lists too often are outside the realm of statistically possible, much less plausible.”